dries-vdh/suricata-documentation/README.md

 ...
 ```

-The default location to the rules files should also be changed.
+Make sure to replace ens33 with the network interface you want to monitor.

 The default configuration is sufficient to monitor an internal network.
 Therefore, we will not go into further detail on the configuration of Suricata.